jimmyKodar/Tetris/DEV_JOURNAL.md

 **14:35** - starting to fix the rotation buggs **17:44** - had a break but managed to fix one of the bugs.
 Turns out that i must split up the checks befor allowing rotation.
 FIST check if block is 1, then check if targets are empty.
 When i do all these at the same time it will break some times along the walls.
 **18:47** - Fixed all collision bugs
+**21:16** - Added score and highscore, kind of is a workign game now.

 ## 2024-05-17